pybliometrics-dev/pybliometrics/docs/access/errors.rst

 `pybliometrics.scopus.exception.Scopus404Error: NOT FOUND`
     The entity you are looking for does not exist.
 Check that your identifier is still pointing to the item you are looking for.

+`pybliometrics.scopus.exception.Scopus413Error`
+    The request entity is too large to be processed by the web server.
+Try a less complex query.

 `pybliometrics.scopus.exception.Scopus414Error: TOO LARGE`
     The query string you are using is too long.
 Break it up in smaller pieces.